-Polling places (voting centres) were open on election day from 8am to 6pm.
-See Appendix B for a list of the voting centres available on election day.
-As with pre-poll locations, election day voting centres were published on the NSW Electoral Commission's website.
+Polling places (voting centres) were open on election day from 8am to 6pm (see Appendix B).
+The location of polling places was published on the NSW Electoral Commission's website, along with information about accessibility.

 1 Declared facilities include hospitals, nursing homes, retirement villages or similar facilities that are appointed by the Electoral Commissioner to receive mobile voting services to enable onsite in-person voting.